close

 Get a custom paper now from our expert writers.

-• Technology firms should have successful coalitions and persuade or lobby the state legislators to understand that government regulation is not always necessary.
-If market competitors as global compliance standards can sufficiently police market participants, the government action may not be needed.
+• Technology firms should form successful coalitions and persuade or lobby state legislators to understand that government regulation is not always necessary.

-• Where government regulation is necessary, try to structure it in such a way that best industry of the industry is considered and interstate policies are passed instead of local only state policies.
+• Where government regulation is necessary, structure it to consider the best interests of the industry and pass interstate policies instead of local state policies.

-• Self-regulatory organizations can quickly to respond to emerging issues in a market, but should be regulated to prevent them from becoming tools for incumbents for stifling innovation.
+• Self-regulatory organizations should quickly respond to emerging issues in a market but should be regulated to prevent them from becoming tools for incumbents to stifle innovation.

 • Technology firms should take extra care to avoid being scrutinized by lawmakers.
-U.S lawmakers were troubled by Facebook’s Libra due to a pattern of failing to keep consumer data private.
-Technology firms should be proactive and should have government relations organizations or multiple coalitions with other companies with in the industry and should actively maintain government relations to avoid situations like that of Facebook.
+They should have government relations organizations or multiple coalitions within the industry and actively maintain government relations to avoid situations like that of Facebook's Libra (Kharif, 2019).

-Regardless of the approach fintech companies take to regulated markets they can increase their potential for success by having solid risk management controls in place.
-While having an increased regulatory attention and controls that allow transparency in the best interest of consumers and clients of a firm might help these firms to be successful.
+Regardless of the approach fintech companies take to regulated markets, they can increase their potential for success by having solid risk management controls in place.
+Increased regulatory attention and controls that allow transparency in the best interest of consumers and clients of a firm might help these firms to be successful.

 Image of Alex Wood